Triple Crown (professional wrestling): WWE

-List of WWE Men's Triple Crown winners
+List of WWE Triple Crown winners

 The following is a list of WWE Triple Crown winners with dates indicating the wrestler's first or only reign with the respective championship.

 List of WWE Tag Team Triple Crown winners

+Since 2019, WWE has recognized the winners of all three tag team championships currently available (Raw, Smackdown and, since 2013, NXT) as Tag Team Triple Crown winners.